spacetelescope/mirage/docs/catalogs.rst

 Non-sidereal Source
 -------------------

 This catalog is used when creating non-sidereal simulated exposures.
-In this case, all targets other than the non-sidereal target will then trail through the field of view during the observation.
-This mode is meant to simulate observations of solar system targets with non-sidereal velocities.
-This catalog should contain only one entry, with RA, Dec or x, y position, as well as velocity values (arcsec/hour or pixels/hour) and object magnitude.
+In this case, all targets other than that specified in this catalog will then trail through the field of view during the observation.
+This mode is meant to simulate observations of solar system targets with non-sidereal velocities. **This catalog should contain only one entry**, with RA, Dec or x, y position, as well as velocity values (arcsec/hour or pixels/hour) and object magnitude.
 An optional **ephemeris_file** column can list a `Horizons-formatted ephemeris file <https://ssd.jpl.nasa.gov/horizons.cgi>`_.
 If an ephemeris file is given, the RA and Dec of the object, along with it's RA and Dec velocities, will be calculated at runtime using the ephemeris file and the observation :ref:`date <date_obs>` and :ref:`time <time_obs>` provided in the input yaml file.
-In this case, any the RA, Dec, and velocity values given in the catalog will be ignored.
-To avoid confusion, it is possible to set the RA, Dec and RA and Dec velocity entries to 'None' in this case.
+In this case, any RA, Dec, and velocity values given in the catalog will be ignored.
+To avoid confusion, it is possible to set the RA, Dec and RA and Dec velocity entries to 'nan' in this case.
 If the **ephemeris_file** column is not present (or if the column is present in the catalog but set to 'None'), then the provided RA, Dec and velocity values will be used.
+For a simulation containing mulitple non-sidereal sources (such as a planet and its moons), place the source that you wish to have JWST track in this catalog, and place the other non-sidereal sources in the :ref:`Moving Point Source <moving_point_source>`, :ref:`Moving 2D Sersic <moving_sersic>` or :ref:`Moving Extended Source <moving_extended>` catalogs.

 ::